 Notwithstanding approval of the Merger Proposal by the stockholders of Ansan and Discovery, the consummation of the Merger is subject to a number of conditions which, if not fulfilled or waived, permit unilateral termination of the Merger Agreement.
-These conditions include the maintenance by Discovery of specified working capital, the continued listing of Ansan on the Nasdaq SmallCap Market and compliance by Ansan with a specified operating budget.
+These conditions include the maintenance by Discovery of specified working capital, and compliance by Ansan with a specified operating budget.
 The Merger Agreement may also be terminated by mutual consent.
 See "Terms of the Merger--Conditions to the Merger" and "Terms of the Merger--Termination or Amendment of Merger Agreement".